 Seed storage is a simple process.
 You just need to make sure your seeds are cool and dry, and then stored in a safe container.
-A clay pot or mason jar should do the trick for long term storage.
+A clay pot or sterilized mason jar should do the trick for long term storage.
 As long as the environment where you keep the seeds stored doesn’t pose any dangers to them.

 This blog post informs about storing seeds long term and short term.